Homotopical Intersection Theory, III: multi-relative intersection problems: Language

 \subsection{Induction and restriction}

 Let $f\: X \to Y$ be a map of spaces.
-Then a fiberwise spectrum $\cal E$ over $Y$ gives rise to a fiberwise spectrum $f^*\cal E$ over $X$ be taking base change.
-This operation defines a functor, called {\it restriction} from fiberwise espectra over $Y$ to fiberwise spectra over $X$.
-The construction is homotopy invariant provided $\cal E$ is fibrant.
+Then a fiberwise spectrum $\cal E$ over $Y$ gives rise to a fiberwise spectrum $f^*\cal E$ over $X$ by taking base change.
+This operation defines a {\it restriction} functor from fiberwise spectra over $Y$ to fiberwise spectra over $X$ (the construction is homotopy invariant when $\cal E$ is fibrant).
 Using $f$ to regard $X$ as an object of $\cal T(Y)$, we obtain a tautological identification $H^\bullet(X;\cal E) = H^\bullet(X,f^*\cal E)$, where on the right side $X$ is viewed as an object of $\cal R(X)$ using the identity.